 - Daily planning and daily shutdown rituals help you work intentionally

-- Time slots that let you group tasks and time-block entire projects
+- Time slots that allow you to group tasks and time-block entire projects

 - Excellent integrations with Gmail, Slack, Todoist, ClickUp and other tools